markolbert/J4JCommandLine/J4JCommandLine/docs/binding.md

 ## Overview

 At a basic level all the `J4JCommandLine` library does is map `IConfiguration` targets to command line options, and then parse a command line to those mappings.
-The mapping part is what the `Bind<>()` method calls do, by walking the property expressions back up to the root class that defines them.
+The mapping part is set up by the `Bind<>()` method calls, by walking the property expressions back up to the root class that defines them.
 Example:

 ```csharp
 public class RootClass